 Ross Hill has long prided itself on a solid environmental policy and has carefully approached all aspects of its wine production process by adopting sustainable principles – from the vineyard to the hands-on winemaking procedures practiced.

 “Our environmental policy sees no use of chemical insecticides and a reduction of irrigation.
 Sheep graze between the vines after harvest, naturally eliminating weeds and increase soil nitrogen levels with their hooves.
-The techniques used are diverse and allow us to achieve our NCOS rating and to funnel the funds saved through the reduced energy costs back into the business.”
+The techniques used are diverse and allow us to achieve our carbon neutral rating and to funnel the funds saved through the reduced energy costs back into the business.”

 – Peter Robson